PowerShell/PowerShell/demos/Raspberry-Pi/README.md

 ## Copy the bits to your Pi

-Use SSH to copy the bits remotely, replace `yourPi` with the name or ip address of your Pi.
+Use SSH to copy the bits remotely, replace `yourPi` with the name or IP address of your Pi.

 ```powershell
 scp -r "$(split-path (Get-PSOutput))/*" pi@yourPi:/home/pi/powershell
 ```

-## Get latest coreclr runtime
+## Get latest CoreClr runtime

-We need to get a coreclr that fixes a [threading bug](https://github.com/dotnet/coreclr/pull/13922) which is in dotnetcore 2.0.0.
+We need to get a CoreClr that fixes a [threading bug](https://github.com/dotnet/coreclr/pull/13922) which is in DotNetCore 2.0.0.

 You can do these steps locally on your Pi, but we're using SSH remoting here.

 We'll be using the latest [build](https://github.com/dotnet/core-setup#daily-builds) from master which has the fix.
 Note that at the time of authoring these instructions, the 2.0.x servicing build didn't have the necessary fix and the 2.1.x builds may be more unstable.

-We'll use `curl` to get the latest dotnetcore runtime.
+We'll use `curl` to get the latest DotNetCore runtime.

 ```bash
 sudo apt install curl